 9. Seek sponsorships from local businesses.

 Sell sponsorship to local businesses.
-Event technology platforms like Meetingmax allow you quickly upload online advertisements on the hotel booking URL and within event emails.
-Appeal to your attendees – if you’re hosting a sports tournament reach out to local sports apparel stores or family-friends restaurants for post-game celebratory milkshakes.
+Event technology platforms like Meetingmax allow you to quickly upload online advertisements on the hotel booking URL and within event emails.
+Appeal to your attendees – if you’re hosting a sports tournament reach out to local sports apparel stores or family-friendly restaurants for post-game celebratory milkshakes.

 10. Use event technology to create new revenue streams